 - 1 ounce Kahlua or other coffee liqueur

 - Make the espresso with instant coffee or brew a strong cup per your espresso maker.
-Let it cool.
+Let it cool slightly.

-- Combine the gin, espresso, coffee liqueur and bitters, if using, into a cocktail shaker without any ice and dry shake vigorously for about 10 seconds.
-Add a ½ cup of ice cubes and shake again very briefly to chill.1 ounce strong espresso, chilled, 1 ounce Tanqueray or other dry gin, 1 ounce Kahlua or other coffee liqueur, 2 dashes chocolate bitters, optional
+- Combine the gin, espresso, coffee liqueur and bitters into a cocktail shaker packed with ice and shake for 10 seconds to chill.
+Strain out the ice and dry shake hard for about 30 seconds to create your foam.1 ounce strong espresso, 1 ounce Tanqueray or other dry gin, 1 ounce Kahlua or other coffee liqueur, 2 dashes chocolate bitters

-- Strain into a martini or coupe glass and garnish with three coffee beans3 coffee beans, for garnish
+- Strain into a martini or coupe glass and garnish with three coffee beans3 coffee beans

 Are you an adventurous home cook looking for inspiration in your weeknight meals and weekend baking?